 Other anti-aging products

-As we get older our skin produces less oils so using products with emollients like this True Botanicals facial oil becomes more important.
+As we get older our skin produces less oils so using products with emollients and fatty acids becomes more important.
 However, as mentioned earlier, you can get similar moisturizing results with other facial oils at a lower cost.

 Now if you’re serious about actually reducing signs of aging, there are more effective and affordable anti-aging products to use.
 My number one recommendation will always be retinol, the gold standard for anti-aging.
 My favorite retinoid is tretinoin – the strongest and most effective – in my Curology formula.